Gracerosen/very-basic-react-app-hello-world/README.md

-# VERY-BASIC-REACT-APP-TO-HOST
+# host the basic react app
-Just prints to screen after import
+Just prints hello world to screen after import

 to host with styles.